nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 Script Brief Overview

+NOTE TO TEAM: Please don't edit app.py directly with your code!
+Make a copy and work on your part, then we'll piece them together afterwards (trying to avoid merges and collisions)

 Before running these code, make sure to install the following packages:
 - pip install streamlit
 - pip install python-dotenv